betsol/ng-time-counter/README.md

 Provide reference to a `Date` object instance using `date` attribute of the same element.

+Optionally, provide the counting direction using `direction` attribute, which could be set to either `up` or `down`.
+Skip this attribute to use auto-detection mechanism, i.e. future date will make the timer a countdown one, while past date will make it a forward-counting one.

 Use scope properties from [this table](#exposed-scope-properties) to display time unit values inside of your container.